4 must-haves in setting up a business email like an IT pro

 - Adequate server space—Depending on how large your company is and how much email storage it needs, you will need to choose between shared and dedicated hosting.
 Many small companies start with shared hosting—which means your physical server is used by multiple tenants—because it is extremely affordable and still provides all the benefits of email hosting services, including security, reliability and privacy.
 When that shared server space is no longer enough, companies can scale up to dedicated email servers for business.
 There is often more customization available with a dedicated solution too.

 - Mobile access—In today’s fast-paced business world, compatibility between your email solution and your workers’ mobile devices is crucial.
-Not only is it necessary for your employees to be able to access their business emails when away from their desks, it’s also important that you consider an email solution with mobile calendar and document sharing capabilities.
+Not only is it necessary for your employees to be able to access their business emails when away from their desks, it’s also important that you consider a cloud email solution with mobile calendar and document sharing capabilities.
 In addition, make a selection that is consistently upgraded for mobile technology and allows for syncing with other devices.

 - A solid provider—When selecting an email service for business purposes, the “who” is just as important as the “what.”
 Choose a company you can trust, with years of proven experience providing superb email hosting services.
 Specifically, look for a provider with a strong uptime guarantee, high reliability and fantastic security.
 The provider’s email solution should make your employees’ jobs easier, including features such as integration between the calendar, contacts and files; a shared calendar feature; and 24/7 support from experts.

 It’s fairly evident that email isn’t going anywhere anytime soon.

 Organizations should take great care when setting up a business email solution in order to increase efficiency and have a positive effect on the bottom line.